 - Sell in March 2015 at ~$23.60 when the price fell below the 200-day SMA (profit 1.5% on first 10% and 0.4% on balance);

 - Enter a 10% position in March 2016 at ~$20.70 when price crosses 100-day EMA;

 - Add another 10% to the position in April 2016 at ~$21.40 when price crosses over 200-day SMA;

 - Sell in May 2017 at ~$24.70 when price fell below 100-day SMA (profit 19.2% on first position and 15.3% on balance)

 Some of the trades didn't make a whole lot of money, but every trade was profitable and that matters.
 While the overall ETF price was basically flat over the past 3 years, this simple strategy made more than 15% and provided the opportunity to earn even more during the out periods.
 Also, you would never have seen a drawdown of more than 5%.

-Trading means paying more attention to your portfolio, setting up stop loss orders, watching numerous positions for entry points, and completely blocking emotions or stupid temptations.
-It's not for everyone; in fact, I would say it's not ideal for most people who have better things to do than track ETFs and stocks.
+Trading means paying more attention to your portfolio, setting up stop loss orders, watching several potentials for entry points, and completely blocking emotions or stupid temptations.
+It's not for everyone.
+In fact, I would say it's not ideal for most people who have better things to do than track ETFs and stocks.

 Comments & Questions